-Or, why that word might not mean what you think it means.
+Or, why donor focus might not mean what you think it means.
 Vu Le of Nonprofit AF recently wrote a long, very thoughtful piece about donor-centrism.
-He hoped it would generate conversation – and I hope so, too.
-Vu is an amazing dynamo who is making change happen, not just in his organization, but […]
+He hoped it would generate conversation.
+And I hope so, too.
+Vu is an amazing dynamo who is making change happen, not just in his organization, but across the […]

 Why you might be focused on the wrong thing